 \boxtimes Descriptions of how the conveyance and storage capacity will be achieved for the development.
-Section 5.3 100 year flood levels and major flow routing to protect proposed development from flooding for establishing minimum building elevations (MBE) and overall grading.
-N/A Inclusion of hydraulic analysis including hydraulic grade line elevations.
-N/A \boxtimes Description of approach to erosion and sediment control during construction for the protection of receiving watercourse or drainage corridors.
+Section 5.3 100 year flood levels and major flow routing to protect proposed development from flooding for establishing minimum building elevations (MBE) and overall N/A grading.
+Inclusion of hydraulic analysis including hydraulic grade line elevations.
+N/A \boxtimes Description of approach to erosion and sediment control during construction for Section 7.0 the protection of receiving watercourse or drainage corridors.
 Section 7.0 Identification of floodplains - proponent to obtain relevant floodplain information from the appropriate Conservation Authority.
-The proponent may be required to delineate floodplain elevations to the satisfaction of the Conservation Authority if such information is not available or if information does not match current conditions.
-N/A Identification of fill constraints related to floodplain and geotechnical investigation.
-N/A 4.5 4.5 Approval and Permit Requirements: Checklist \boxtimes Conservation Authority as the designated approval agency for modification of floodplain, potential impact on fish habitat, proposed works in or adjacent to a watercourse, cut/fill permits and Approval under Lakes and Rivers Improvement Act.
-The Conservation Authority is not the approval authority for the Lakes and Rivers Improvement ct.
+The proponent may be required to delineate floodplain elevations to the satisfaction of the N/A Conservation Authority if such information is not available or if information does not match current conditions.
+Identification of fill constraints related to floodplain and geotechnical investigation.
+N/A 4.5 Approval and Permit Requirements: Checklist Conservation Authority as the designated approval agency for modification of floodplain, potential impact on fish habitat, proposed works in or adjacent to a watercourse, cut/fill permits and Approval under Lakes and Rivers Improvement \boxtimes Act.
+The Conservation Authority is not the approval authority for the Lakes and Section 1.2 Rivers Improvement ct.
 Where there are Conservation Authority regulations in place, approval under the Lakes and Rivers Improvement Act is not required, except in cases of dams as defined in the Act.
-Section 1.2 Application for Certificate of Approval (CofA) under the Ontario Water Resources Act.
+Application for Certificate of Approval (CofA) under the Ontario Water N1 / A Resources Act.
 N/A Changes to Municipal Drains.
-N/A Other permits (National Capital Commission, Parks Canada, Public Works and Government Services Canada, Ministry of Transportation etc.) N/A 1.6 Conclusion Checklist C+i 0.0 \boxtimes Clearly stated conclusions and recommendations Section 8.0 Comments received from review agencies including the City of Ottawa and information on how the comments were addressed.
+N/A Other permits (National Capital Commission, Parks Canada, Public Works and N/A Government Services Canada, Ministry of Transportation etc.) N/A 4.6 Conclusion Checklist \boxtimes Clearly stated conclusions and recommendations Section 8.0 Comments received from review agencies including the City of Ottawa and information on how the comments were addressed.
 Final sign-off from the responsible reviewing agency.
-All draft and final reports shall be signed and stamped by a professional Engineer registered in Ontario v DSEL©
+All draft and final reports shall be signed and stamped by a professional Engineer registered in Ontario

 From: Kluke, Jenny

 To: Jaime Posen

 Cc: Wu, John; Moise, Christopher; Dubyk, Wally; Kimm, MacKenzie; "Jack Hanna"

 Subject: Pre-consult follow up - 390 Bank Street

 Date: Monday, December 10, 2018 3:00:32 PM

-ttachments: image002.png
+Attachments: image002.png

-390 Bank-Heritage Pre-consult Comments.doc 390 Bank list of plans and studies ZBLA.pdf 390 Bank list of plans and studies SPC.pdf
+390 Bank-Heritage Pre-consult Comments.docx

+390 Bank list of plans and studies ZBLA.pdf

+390 Bank list of plans and studies SPC.pdf

-Hi Jaime.
+Hi Jaime,